 In the UK, a full-time Masters degrees take students one calendar year to complete: The programme of study usually starts in September, the final research project the following April and final project viva around August.
 Part-time degrees are usually double the time.

 How Long Does It Take to Get a PhD?

 In the UK, most PhD projects take 3-4 years to complete, as reflected by the majority of funded projects offering stipends to cover living expenses of about 3.5 years.

 For many reasons, projects may end up taking longer to complete, however.
 This might be because of difficulties in collecting enough data, or if the project is being done part-time.

 Which One is More Expensive to Do?

-If you’re considering continue further university study after your undergraduate degree, the question of doing a Master’s vs a PhD is likely to come up.
+If you’re considering continue further graduate study after your undergraduate degree, the question of doing a Masters vs a PhD is likely to come up.
 They are both considered an advanced degree, each with their own advantages.

-There are benefits to doing either of these degrees or even both of them; your decision here can be easier if you have an idea of the career you want to follow or if you know you have a love for research!
+There are benefits to doing either of these graduate programs or even both of them; your decision here can be easier if you have an idea of the career you want to follow or if you know you have a love for research!